agroconscious/agroconscious.github.io/_posts/2018-09-19-how-to-begin-tomato-farming-in-nigeria.md

 The soil should be a properly managed clay loam or sandy loam.
 It should be free from hardpan, keep in mind that the very best tomatoes are obtained from deep, well-drained loam.
 Also note that the soil needs to be abundant with organic matter and should be rich in plant nutrients, with a pH of 6 or 7.

+{: .box-warning}
-> In preparing your land for the tomato farming, the soil ought to be loose with great till.
+In preparing your land for the tomato farming, the soil ought to be loose with great till.
 Clear the soil of weeds and plough 1-3 times if it is heavy to make it lighter.
 In any case where the soil of your land is acidic, adding an appropriate amount of lime will help to either reduce or level the pH of the soil.

 ### Pick the best tomato varieties